-- Wear Bars.
-Manufacturer’s also place wear bars in the grooves between tire treads.
-Replace your tires when the treads are flush with the bars.
+Manufacturers also place tread wear indicators in the tread grooves.
+Replace your tires when the tread wears even with the wear bars.

-- A new set of tires will repay you with better control, confidence, and in some cases improved gas mileage.
-For example, the new Goodyear Assurance® Fuel Max tires save up to 2,600 miles of gas over the life of four tires.* With $3 gas and 26 mpg, that’s $300—enough to buy two new tires.
+A new set of tires will repay you with better control, confidence, and in some cases improved gas mileage.
+For example, the Goodyear Assurance® Fuel Max tires can save enough over their lifetime to buy two new tires.*

-- There are as many replacement tires as there are cars, and they vary widely in terms of tread design, performance, and price.
-Luckily, there are easy ways to get the information you need to make a smart purchase decision, including specifications printed right on the tire.
+There are as many replacement tires as there are cars, and they vary widely in terms of tread design, performance, and price.
+The pros at Tire Warehouse can help you select the right tire for your vehicle, including answering the question about the specifications that are molded into the sidewall of the tire.

-- If you often drive at highway speeds or tow a boat or trailer, the UTQG temperature rating is important.
+If you often drive at highway speeds or tow a boat or trailer, the UTQG temperature rating is important.
 Overheated tires can cause blowouts.
-Select an A-rated tire for maximum heat resistance.
+Select an A-rated tire.

 *Up to 2,600 miles based on a 4% fuel economy improvement on 65,000-Mile Tread Life Limited Warranty, as compared to the standard Goodyear Assurance P195/65R15 size tire tested on 2008 Honda Civic.
 Actual results may vary depending on when tires are replaced, driving and road conditions, and proper tire maintenance.